wix-incubator/fast-boot/README.md

 * cacheMiss - the number of modules who's locations were not found in the cache - and were added to the cache file
 * notCached - the number of modules not to be cached - either not in a node_modules folder or not under process.cwd()
 * cacheKiller - the current value of the cache killer
+* statusCallback.startupFile - most recent status of loading a startup file
+* statusCallback.cacheFile - most recent status of loading a cache file

 ```
 var stats = nodeModuleCache.stats();